dzt/trimalchio/README.md

 # trimalchio
 Easy to use Shopify Bot, works for a majority of Shopify websites but still could use some work.
 This project is still under active development so please do not spam my email <3.

+** Note: If you know that a site only supports PayPal as a checkout method, be sure to have OneTouch enabled on your PayPal account to enhance the speed. **

 ![term](http://i.imgur.com/HHyh0KG.png)

 ### Installation